Information for current honours students, including School contacts.

 For general information on eligibility, entry requirements, application procedures, and course structure, see the GDA-ARTS Graduate Diploma in Arts (Advanced) Handbook entry.

 - Ancient World Studies and Classics subjects

 - Ancient World Studies Honours/Graduate Diploma coordinator: Dr Gijs Willem Tol

 - Classics Honours/Graduate Diploma coordinator: Dr K.O.
 Chong-Gossard

 The History honours year is very different from the undergraduate program: it is considerably more challenging, and also more rewarding.
 In seminars with a small cohort of engaged and highly motivated students, you will explore history as a craft and a profession, sampling an exciting range of approaches and topics.
 Under the one-on-one guidance of an experienced and dedicated academic, you will write a thesis that makes an original contribution to historical knowledge.
 At the end of the year you will emerge from the experience with confidence and an unparalleled sense of achievement, as well as marketable skills in research, critical analysis, and argumentation.

-1. A 75 GPA across the student's best six level 2/3 subjects, always including Making History and at least two other level 3 subjects
+- A 75 GPA across the student's best six level 2/3 subjects in the History major, always including Making History and at least two other level 3 subjects

 More detailed information about the History thesis is available on the History Thesis LMS site accessible to all honours and graduate diploma students once they enrol in the History Thesis

 - Honours/Graduate Diploma coordinator: Dr Una McIlvenna